The Action Verb

 If you are unsure whether a sentence contains an action verb or not, consider every word in the sentence and ask yourself, "Can a person or thing do this?"

 During biology class, Omesh napped at his desk.

-Can you during?
-Is during something you can do?
+Is during something that you can do?
 Can you biology?
-Is there someone biologying outside the building right now?
+Is there someone biologying outside right now?
 Can you class?
 Do your obnoxious neighbors keep you up until 2 a.m. because they are classing?
 Can you Omesh?
-What does a person do when he's Omeshing?
+What does a person do when he is Omeshing?
 Can you nap?
 Bingo!
 Sure you can!
-You'd probably prefer napping to listening to a biology lecture yourself.
+You would probably prefer napping to listening to a biology lecture.
 Can you at?
 Of course not!
 Can you his?
 Show me hising.
 Can you desk?
 Demonstrate desking for me!

 In the sentence above, there is only one action verb: napped.